mathe-creative/ScrollFlow.Js/README.md

 All the functionalities of ScrollFlow.Js are highly customizable to meet the specific needs of each project:

 ### Vertical/Horizontal Support
 By default, the overlay flow occurs on the y-axis, that is, vertical.
-To change to the x-axis, it is necessary to assign the "horizontal" class to the "scrollflow" element or set the `horizontal` property in the start() function.
+To change to the x-axis, it is necessary to assign the "horizontal" class to the "scrollflow" element or set the `horizontal` property in the init() function.
 Just look:

 ```html
 <div class="scrollflow horizontal">